msadowski/awesome-newsletters/README.md

 - [Dev Updates](https://mailchi.mp/f59beeac6b9b/devupdates).
 A weekly newsletter focussing on latest in mobile, web, AI, UI/UX, jobs/carrers and anything related to developers and the industry.
 - [Trending Projects](https://www.trendingprojects.com/).
 A weekly email showcasing trending projects on GitHub.
 - [Softwaretalks Newsletter](https://newsletter.softwaretalks.ir/).
 In Softwaretalks Newsletter, we send articles about software engineering every Thursday.
 (For persian users).
+- [Weekly Robotics](https://weeklyrobotics.com/).
+A weekly newsletter focusing on projects, research and news about robotics, drones and space.

 # License